 Hypothesis: What would be the main research result?
 What would be the secondary research results?
 Phrase these as primary and secondary hypothesis.

-To apply for the doctoral symposium, please submit a description of your dissertation research, following the structure of research description described above, on the submission website: https://splashds2019.hotcrp.com/ by July 14, 2019 (AoE).
-Your advisor must also send a brief statement of your dissertation progress to date and a statement of recommendation to email@example.com by July 14, 2019.
+To apply for the doctoral symposium, please submit a description of your dissertation research, following the structure of research description described above, on the submission website: https://splash20ds.hotcrp.com/ by July 15, 2020, 23:59 AoE.
+Your advisor must also send a brief statement of your dissertation progress to date and a statement of recommendation to the Doctoral Symposium co-chairs Yvonne Coady and Matthias Hauswirth by July 15, 2020, 23:59 AoE.
+Please have your advisor use the following e-mail subject: [SPLASH ’20 Doctoral Symposium Recommendation for first-name last-name].

 Submissions should use the ACM SIGPLAN acmart style.
 See http://www.sigplan.org/Resources/Author/.
 Please use the provided double-column LaTeX or Word templates.
 Your submission should not exceed 3 pages, including references and appendices (if applicable).